 The Hearing was attended by ten parliamentarians from the Gender and Human Rights Committees as well as various State officials as well as members of civil society, representatives from various embassies in South Sudan and representatives from international bodies such as Mr. Chris Gitare from R-JMEC, the body monitoring the implementation of the peace process in South Sudan.

 Welcome remarks were delivered by Jackline Nasiwa, executive director of CIGPJ and Jamie Hilton, political counsellor at the British Embassy in Juba.
 Survivors from the 5 locations raised a range of issues regarding transitional justice mechanisms, emphasising the need for a survivor-sensitive Truth Commission

 We need to know the truth about the current conflict: what are the parties fighting about?
 What was the issue that started it?
 We need an explanation as well as an apology for all the suffering.

-The survivor representative from the Refugee camp in Uganda expressed disdain about how displaced persons have been neglected and alienated.
+The survivor representative from a Refugee camp in Northern Uganda expressed disdain about how displaced persons have been neglected and alienated.

 Survivors are forgotten.
 We have no contact with the government.
 Do they know we are there?
 Are our issues represented?